AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2020-08-07-macrolambda.md

 Once the basics are setup it's a snap to add and deploy new Swift Lambda's using `swift lambda deploy`.

-Using Macro's Express only a single function is reallyed needed for a whole application backend, as it allows the configuration of the actual endpoints and routing within the Express app itself.
+Using Macro's Express only a single function is really needed for a whole application backend, as it allows the configuration of the actual endpoints and routing within the Express app itself.